Jia Hao

 Voice as the terminal keyboard

 While the D-pad and crank map to obvious inputs like arrow keys and scrolling, I still needed a way to enter text and use other keyboard commands.
 The UX I settled on was a push-to-talk flow.
+Sound is sent to the server, and converted to a command.
+The returned command is displayed in a preview, then the user can press A to confirm or B to cancel.

 Aside: Something to consider here is that the terminal contents can potentially prompt inject the Gemini call.
 I assume that the user looks at the screen before invoking the push-to-talk and also checks the returned command in the preview before confirming.
+Gemini also sees the full terminal viewport so the user needs to be careful if there is confidential information.
+It could be worth exploring the use of a local model here.

-Ghostty on bare metal
+Ghostty on the Playdate

 Screenshot illustrating rendering of various glyphs